(855) 575-6376

 Causes of Asbestos Poisoning

 The primary cause of asbestos poisoning is the inhalation of tiny asbestos fibers or dust.
 These fibers are not inherently dangerous unless they are disturbed and released into the air, where they can be inhaled.
 Once inhaled, asbestos fibers can become lodged in the lungs, leading to scarring and inflammation.
 The risk of developing asbestos poisoning increases with the duration and intensity of exposure.
 Individuals who are exposed to asbestos over long periods or at high levels are more likely to suffer from this debilitating condition.
-Understanding the mechanisms of exposure is crucial for preventing asbestos-related diseases.

 Risk Factors for Asbestos Poisoning